Scarlet Alliance, Australian Sex Workers Association, is the national peak body for sex workers and sex worker organisations in unceded Australia.

 Through our objectives, policies, and programs, we work to advance sex worker rights through equality and social, legal, political, cultural, health and economic justice for past and present workers in the sex industry.
 We work to enable sex workers to be self-determining agents, build our own alliances, and choose where and how we live and work.
-Our sex worker membership is the highest decision-making body of Scarlet Alliance.

 - advance the health of past and present sex workers